develop-me/bootcamp--week-09-10--react/challenges/03-api/02-components/README.md

 - Make sure you keep React DevTools ([Firefox](https://addons.mozilla.org/en-US/firefox/addon/react-devtools/)/[Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi)) + JS console open at all times and correct anything that it flags up.

-- Use the Network panel to check things are working as you'd expect.
+- Use the Network panel to check requests are being made (filter by "XHR" to just see AJAX requests)

 - Use Postman to check your API requests if you're not sure what you need to send.